 The Peterson site (32RM401) is a fortified settlement and cultural material scatter located on uplands above the Sheyenne River.
-Archeologists from MSUM and volunteer students excavated five 1-x-1-m test units at the site in 2007 (Michlovic 2008a).
+Archaeologists from MSUM and volunteer students excavated five 1-x-1-m test units at the site in 2007 (Michlovic 2008a).
 Recovered artifacts include chipped stone flaking debris, core fragments, fire-cracked rock, triangular points resembling those from the Shea and Sprunk sites, and Sandy Lake and Northeastern Plains ceramic wares (ibid.:7-13).
-The Peterson site is identified as belonging to the Shea phase (Michlovic 2008:46).
+The Peterson site is identified as belonging to the Shea phase (ibid.:2008:46).

 In 2009-2010 MSUM tested the Schultz site (32RM215) to verify integrity, determine cultural affiliation, and to recover data regarding subsistence (Michlovic et al. 2012:2).
-A single radiocarbon date of $400 \pm 40$ BP was secured for the site that the authors reported was consistent with a substantial portion of the artifact assemblage.
+Test excavations consisted of $7\frac{1}{2}$ units.
+A single radiocarbon date of 400 ± 40 BP was secured for the site that the authors reported was consistent with a substantial portion of the artifact assemblage.
 The Schultz site was assigned to the Northeastern Plains Village complex.
 A storage pit was uncovered and the presence of daub with twig and wood impressions raises the potential of structures being present at the site.
 Recovered ceramics exhibit an intermingling of eastern and western based ceramic traditions (ibid:40-41).